SigNoz/signoz.io/docs/tutorial/setting-up-tls-for-signoz.md

 ### Enable Cert-Manager

-You can enable `cert-manager` dependency chart by setting `cert-manager.enabled` to `true`.
-Also, set `installCRDs` to true for the first time to install CRDs required by `cert-manager`.
+You can enable the `cert-manager` dependency chart by setting `cert-manager.enabled` to `true`.
+Also, set `installCRDs` to true for the first time to install CRDs required by the `cert-manager`.

-Let's include it to the existing `override-values.yaml` file, create one if not present:
+Let's include it in the existing `override-values.yaml` file, create one if not present:

 ```yaml
 cert-manager: